nervewax/npm-compiler/README.md

 To run a task, in terminal run `yarn [task name]`.

-- `watch` is for development, it runs a tasks when you make changes to source files.
-It compiles js and scss, but only copies images, svgs and fonts to the public folder.
+- `watch` is for development, it runs a relevant task when you make changes to source files.
+It compiles js and scss, and copies images, svgs and fonts to the public folder.
 [Livereload](https://www.npmjs.com/package/livereload) is also included.

 - `build` is for production, it runs all tasks in sequence.
-It will compile js and scss, and will minify images/svgs and copy fonts to the public folder.
+It will compile js & scss, minify images & svgs and copy fonts to the public folder.